Down syndrome: Invasive genetic testing

 The risk from the procedure is greater the earlier it is performed, thus amniocentesis is not recommended before 15 weeks gestational age and chorionic villus sampling before 10 weeks gestational age.

 Abortion rates

-About 92% of pregnancies in Europe with a diagnosis of Down syndrome are terminated.
+By 1999, about 92% of pregnancies in Europe with a diagnosis of Down syndrome were terminated, representing the highest rate of terminations in response to prenatal detection of genetic conditions.
 As a result, there is almost no one with Down syndrome in Iceland and Denmark, where screening is commonplace.
 In the United States, the termination rate after diagnosis is around 75%, but varies from 61 to 93%, depending on the population surveyed.
 Rates are lower among women who are younger and have decreased over time.
 When asked if they would have a termination if their fetus tested positive, 23–33% said yes, when high-risk pregnant women were asked, 46–86% said yes, and when women who screened positive are asked, 89–97% say yes.

 After birth

 A diagnosis can often be suspected based on the child's physical appearance at birth.
 An analysis of the child's chromosomes is needed to confirm the diagnosis, and to determine if a translocation is present, as this may help determine the chances of the child's parents having further children with Down syndrome.